Today, when I was thinking of a topic to write about, I did what I do when I’m out of ideas; I asked one of my children. (My kids have great ideas!)

 This went on until Alisa was seventeen.
 At that point, her mother brought Alisa to see me and she began to understand that her daughter’s skin was extremely sensitive.
 Alisa wasn’t pushing away her mother emotionally, only physically.
 But, it certainly felt to her mom that she was being pushed away both emotionally and physically.

 Once Alisa’s sensory disorder was explained, her mother learned to only come close after first asking permission.
 Finally, at the age of nineteen, after one to one-and-a-half years of occupational therapy with me at Thrive OT, this lovely, sensitive girl began to be able to accept touch.
 She was able to sit in close proximity to others and receive (and even give) deep pressure hugs.

 When I teach, whether at a school, college, or other program, I often ask for a volunteer.
-(You can see a clip from a recent workshop, here.)

 I always ask them: Are you okay if I touch you?

 Touch can feel extremely invasive or otherwise unpleasant to some people.
 If the hug-free zone is around an acquaintance, it usually doesn’t feel like we’re being rejected.
 But when a child or other family member has a sensory issue that makes touch unpleasant for them, it can feel like rejection at its worst.